 A charter member of CWC, this group originated as the PTA Mothersingers in 1957.
 The chorus has entertained the Santa Barbara community for over 50 years, performing a wide variety of music and dance dating from the 1900s to the present.
 This 40+ member group perform concerts for groups, clubs and organizations, as well as many Christmas sing-outs.
 They traditionally perform at the annual CWC convention and concert.
 Proceeds from performances are used for music and performing arts scholarships.
 The chorus is open to all women over 18 years of age.
 It has been said that if you can carry a tune, can hear harmony and like to have fun, this chorus will teach you the rest, including even how to dance.

 Based in San Diego, the Sweet Harmony chorus (formerly the Monettes) have been in existence for more than 50 years, singing together for events in the San Diego area as well as traveling to Europe and Hawaii to perform.
 They meet once a week and welcome any woman who has a love of singing to join them.
-With a membership of 37, the Sweet Harmony perform Christmas and Spring concerts for groups, clubs and organizations in their surrounding communities, and they perform a public concert each spring.
+With a membership between 25 and 40, Sweet Harmony performs Christmas and Spring concerts for groups, clubs and organizations in their surrounding communities, and they perform a public concert each spring.
 As members of CWC, they hosted the Ruby Jubilee, the 4Oth annual CWC convention, in 2009.

 Verdugo Hills Women's Chorus - La Crescenta